-1.0 INTRODUCTION
+1. Introduction

-- 1.01 The National Planning Practice Guidance (NPPG) restricts the circumstances under which settlement boundaries can be used, stating that blanket policies restricting housing development in some settlements and preventing other settlements from expanding should be avoided unless their use can be supported by robust evidence. - 1.02 Part of the parish is within the National Park, this designation and detailed evidence base on landscape provides robust justification for setting settlement boundaries and differing policies for areas within and without such boundaries.
-SDNPA draft local plan Strategic Policy SD22: Development Strategy requires all identified settlements to have a settlement boundary.
-For Lavant the SDNPA draft policy requirement is for both Mid-Lavant and East Lavant to have a defined settlement boundary. - 1.03 Some of the parish is not within the National Park and therefore does not benefit from the national park designation.
-However this area is intrinsically linked to the national park both in terms of proximity and character and this is well documented in various landscape character assessments that have been carried out over the years. - 1.04 It is important to remember that not all land within settlement boundaries may not be suitable for development due to other constraints such as, for example, flood risk zones, tree preservation orders, protection of green space or townscape character. - 1.05 At an informal meeting of the Parish Council special called to review the SDNPA draft local plan on 19th October 2015 it was agreed for draft Policy SD22 that "Lavant Parish Council supports the inclusion of a settlement boundary for East Lavant.
-As such they have tasked the Steering Group of the Lavant Neighbourhood Development Plan to undertake the work".
+- 1.1.
+The National Planning Practice Guidance (NPPG) restricts the circumstances under which settlement boundaries can be used, stating that blanket policies restricting housing development in some settlements and preventing other settlements from expanding should be avoided unless their use can be supported by robust evidence. - 1.2.
+All of the Parish of Bury is within the National Park, this designation and detailed evidence base on landscape provides robust justification for setting settlement boundaries and differing policies for areas within and without such boundaries.
+SDNPA draft local plan Strategic Policy SD22: Development Strategy requires all identified settlements to have a settlement boundary. - 1.3.
+All communities that are undertaking the creation of a Neighbourhood Plan are required by the SDNPA to undertake a review of their existing settlement boundary. - 1.4.
+It is important to remember that not all land within settlement boundaries may be suitable for development due to other constraints such as, for example, flood risk zones, tree preservation orders, protection of green space or landscape character. - 1.5.
+Bury Parish Council have tasked the Bury Neighbourhood Plan Steering Group to undertake this work.

-2.0 METHODOLOGY
+2. METHODOLOGY

-- 2.01 The South Downs National Park Authority (SDNPA) is seeking to ensure that settlement boundaries are applied across the whole national park in a consistent and comprehensive way.
-To make this happen, they have published a Settlement Boundary Review: Methodology Paper for them and groups preparing neighbourhood plans to use when reviewing settlement boundaries. - 2.02 This settlement boundary review has been undertaken in accordance with the above methodology paper, and it is included at Appendix 1 for reference.
+- 2.1.
+The South Downs National Park Authority (SDNPA) is seeking to ensure that settlement boundaries are applied across the whole national park in a consistent and comprehensive way.
+To make this happen, they have published a Settlement Boundary Review: Methodology Paper for them and groups preparing neighbourhood plans to use when reviewing settlement boundaries. - 2.2.
+This settlement boundary review has been undertaken in accordance with the above methodology paper, and it is included at Appendix 1 for reference.

-3.0 THE EXISTING SETTLEMENT BOUNDARY
+3. THE EXISTING SETTLEMENT BOUNDARY

-3.01 The existing settlement boundary within the parish only includes Mid-Lavant.
+3.1.
+The existing settlement boundary within the Parish only includes the main settlement of Bury village.
 This boundary has been in place since 1999 and was designated by Chichester District Council in the 1999 local plan.
-A map of the existing settlement boundary can be seen at Appendix 2.
+This boundary can be seen on the map in Appendix 2.

-4.0 WEST-LAVANT SETTLEMENT BOUNDARY REVIEW
+4. WEST BURTON SETTLEMENT BOUNDARY REVIEW

-- 4.01 West Lavant historically and physically is a separate settlement from Mid-Lavant.
-It is over 0.7kilometer from A286 / West Stoke Road junction, and is accessed by a road off the West Stoke Road.
-In total there are 18 dwellings which have a West Lavant postal address; three are isolated, in two separate locations about 0.5kilomter form the hamlet.
-The core of the extended hamlet consist of 14 dwellings, which includes the recent (2015) conversion of West Lavant Barns from farm buildings to 4 dwellings, and the recently closed Lavant House School, a girls boarding and day school.
-Next to the school is a horse stables. - 4.02 West Lavant fails to meet any of the tests set out in the SDNPA Methodology paper section 30, in that it has a very low density of housing, some with large gardens, well spread out.
-Within the main area of the extended hamlet there are only 14 dwellings, which are situated well away from the main settlement of Mid-Lavant. - 4.03 As such there are no proposals to included West Lavant within a settlement boundary.
+- 4.1.
+West Burton historically and physically is a separate settlement from Bury.
+It is located to the West, approximately 1 mile from the main settlement of Bury, and is accessed via West Burton Lane.
+In total there are 43 dwellings which have a West Burton postal address.
+The core of the hamlet consists of 36 dwellings. - 4.2.
+West Burton fails to meet any of the tests set out in the SDNPA Methodology paper section 30 in that it has a very low density of housing, most with large gardens, are dispersed, and all of which are situated well away from the main settlement of Bury. - 4.3.
+As such there are no proposals to included West Burton within a settlement boundary.

-5.0 MID LAVANT SETTLEMENT BOUNDARY REVIEW
+5. DETACHED BURY SETTLEMENT BOUNDARY REVIEW